treadly55/ai-translator/README.md

 # 🦜 PollyGlot Translator

-**PollyGlot Translator** is a proof-of-concept web application that provides quick and accurate translations across multiple language via OpenAI’s GPT mode.
+**PollyGlot Translator** is a proof-of-concept web application that utilises OpenAI’s API to provide quick and accurate translations across three common languages.

 The app is designed to be mobile-friendly and functions as a simple, streamlined language assistant.